-When you read or watch something about the Amish, reference is often made to how they live separately from the world.
-It may be further implied or stated that the Amish live as a self-sufficient people.
+When you read or watch something about the Amish, you might be told that they live separately from the world.
+It may be further implied or stated that the Amish are a self-sufficient people.

-Likewise some seem to assume Amish wake to days full of churning butter, cobbling shoes, and forging metal goods.
-Seeing an Amish person filling a cart in Wal-Mart can send these observers into shock.
+Likewise, some seem to assume Amish wake to days full of churning butter, cobbling shoes, and forging metal goods.
+Seeing an Amish person filling a cart in Wal-Mart can send these folks into shock.

 How dependent are they on the outside world?
 Are they able to be completely self sufficient?

 We are very dependent on the outside world, far from self-sufficient, all of us are intertwined and highly dependent of the infrastructure of the USA.
 A partial list is below, however, not with any order in mind: